 Preparing for truck rollover incidents begins with training first-responders.

 They need to know the importance of keeping all animals contained until the state veterinarian gives permission to transport them to a holding facility.
 If the rollover involves a sealed trailer hauling cattle from Canada, animals cannot be unloaded until the federal veterinarian gives permission to unload the trailer.
-A local veterinarian will need to be on the scene to decide what to do with the injured animals and a representative from the NDSA – either the chief brand inspector or one of the fieldmen – should be on-hand, too.
-Everyone involved with a rollover is also advised to be on the lookout for suspicious people taking pictures or video of the accident.
+A local veterinarian will need to be on the scene to decide what to do with the injured animals and a representative from the NDSA – either the chief brand inspector or one of the fieldmen – should be on hand, too.

-1) Contact the state radio or call 911, who will then contact the state and federal veterinarians, NDSA representative, state highway patrol and, local fi re department/first responders and county sheriff’s department.
-The state highway patrol will contact the nearest wrecking company to come out with the wrecker trucks.
+- Contact State Radio or call 911, who will then contact the state and federal veterinarians, NDSA representative, Highway Patrol and, local fire department/first responders and the county sheriff’s department.
+The Highway Patrol will contact the nearest wrecking company.

-5) The federal veterinarian must approve cutting the seal on a Canadian truck before any livestock is removed.
+- The federal veterinarian must approve cutting the seal on a Canadian truck before any livestock are removed.
 No exceptions.

-7) Assemble panels around the area where you will cut an opening to let cattle out of truck.
-More than one opening will be needed, to coincide with the number of departments in the cattle trailer.
+- Assemble panels around the area where you will cut an opening to let cattle out of the truck.
+More than one opening will be needed to coincide with the number of departments in the trailer.
 Move panels accordingly and have trailers backed up and ready to load before anything is let out.

-9) Cut open the trailer one compartment at a time, let the livestock out and load them into the rescue trailer as soon as possible.
+- Cut open the trailer one compartment at a time.
+Let the livestock out and load them into the rescue trailer as soon as possible.

 Members of the Bovine Emergency Response Team from West Virginia, Iowa, Montana and North Dakota are working on a national best practices plan for states to follow when a rollover occurs.
-The plan includes a list of materials need to remove livestock safely and efficiently without having problems.
-The NDSA Chief Brand Inspector and fieldmen would be happy to come out to your community and give a presentation on what to do during a rollover.
+The plan includes a list of materials needed to remove livestock safely and efficiently without having problems.
+The NDSA chief brand inspector and deputy brand inspectors would be happy to come to your community and give a presentation on what to do during a rollover.

-Contact NDSA Chief Brand Inspector Stan Misek at (701) 223-2522 to schedule a presentation for your local firemen or emergency responder’s meeting.
+Contact NDSA Chief Brand Inspector Corby Ward at (701) 223-2522 or firstname.lastname@example.org to schedule a presentation for your local fire department or emergency responders.